harris-junseo-lee/harris-junseo-lee.github.io/_pages/about.md

 #### About Me
 Hello!
-I’m Junseo Lee, also known as Harris.
+I’m Junseo Lee (also known as Harris).

 I received my bachelor’s degree in Electrical and Electronic Engineering from [Yonsei University](https://www.yonsei.ac.kr/en_sc/index.do), fully supported by the [Hyundai Motor Chung Mong-Koo Foundation](https://www.hyundai-cmkfoundation.org/en/main).
 I am currently fulfilling my mandatory national service through an alternative program, working as a research scientist in theoretical quantum computing.

-Since my undergraduate years, I have been part of the Quantum Information Theory Group at the Research Institute of Mathematics, Seoul National University, initially as a research assistant and now as a research associate, continuing my work with the group.
+Since my undergraduate years, I have been a member of the Quantum Information Theory Group at the Research Institute of Mathematics, Seoul National University, where I first worked as a research assistant and now continue as a research associate.
 For more details, you can find my [<b>CV</b>](/assets/pdf/CV.pdf).

 <b>Contact:</b> For collaborations or research discussions, feel free to reach out at:<br>
 📧 <code>harris (dot) [first name, all lowercase] (at) gmail.com</code>

 You can also find me on [LinkedIn](http://www.linkedin.com/in/harris-quantum), [Google Scholar](https://scholar.google.co.kr/citations?user=mal5ZI8AAAAJ&hl=ko), and on [X (formerly Twitter)](https://x.com/harris_junseo).

-<b>I maintain the <a href="/quantum-learning-theory-references/">Quantum Learning Theory Zoo</a></b>, a curated reference page for key works in quantum learning theory.
-If you're interested in this rapidly growing field, feel free to explore and share it!
+<b>I also maintain the <a href="/quantum-learning-theory-references/">Quantum Learning Theory Zoo</a></b>, a curated reference page collecting key works in quantum learning theory.
+If you’re interested in this rapidly growing field, feel free to explore and share it!

 ---
 #### Research Interests
 Recently, my primary research focuses on the following topics:
-- Quantum learning theory and property testing
+- Quantum tomography, learning, and many-body theory
 - Quantum complexity theory
 - Quantum algorithms
-- Quantum many-body physics
-- Quantum Shannon theory and mathematical physics
+- Quantum (Shannon) information theory
 - Continuous-variable quantum systems

-I am also generally interested in applied mathematics, statistical learning theory, and theoretical computer science.
+I am also broadly interested in theoretical computer science, mathematical physics, and computational topology.
 For a detailed overview of my research directions, please refer to my <a href="/publications/" target="_blank">publications</a>.

 <!-- <div style="padding-left: 20px;">
   <details>